microsoft/WindowsAppSDK/specs/dynamicdependencies/sample-1.md

 {
     countOfMuffinsManaged = 0;

-    // Create a PackageDependency to pin the Contosso Muffin package
+    // Create a PackageDependency to pin the Contoso Muffin package
     // Fail if the PackageDependency cannot be resolved PCWSTR packageFamilyName = L"Contoso.muffins_1234567890abc";
     PACKAGE_VERSION minVersion{};